 - The Trustees are reviewing their theatrical productions in light of the advice received under the theatre tax relief.

 Charity Audit Case Study: 4 Arts charity

-- The charitable company had staged loss making theatrical productions but required advise on whether these losses could be tax relieved.
+- The charitable company had staged loss-making theatrical productions and needed advice on whether these losses could be tax relieved.
 The charity was not complying with the legislation.

-- We advised the charity about the availability of theatre tax relief.
-We reviewed, prepared and filed claims for theatre tax with HMRC.
+- We advised the charity on theatre tax relief – filed a claim with HMRC.

 - They received a payable tax credit of £19,000.

 Contact us today to improve your charity audit.
 You’ll be pleased you did.